 Resellers can greatly expand your market reach and e-commerce capabilities and are in a better position to reach out-of-the-area individual users and corporate accounts that you would be unlikely to reach on your own.

 Network Promoters promote large networks of locations under both your brand and their brand.
-Examples include CloudVO.com that promotes their CloudTouchdown network for touchdown at day offices and coworking spaces anywhere in the network on a subscription basis, and Copass that is developing a similar formula focused on coworking spaces globally.
+Examples include CloudVO that promotes the CloudTouchdown network for touchdown at day offices and coworking spaces anywhere in the network on a subscription basis.

-Preferred Office Network is to my knowledge the strongest network in the US that focuses on selling Full-Time Offices via a meaningful corporate account capability offering larger corporations with multi-location needs.
-Preferred Office Network is a credible alternative to Regus for many corporate managers.
+Preferred Office Network focuses on selling full-time offices via a meaningful corporate account capability working with companies with multi-location needs.
+Preferred Office and CloudVO are credible alternatives to Regus for many corporate managers.

 The main difference with Network Promoters or Value Added Resellers is that their mission is comprehensive with respect to the industry, listing coffee shops alongside business centers, coworking places, hotels and any places with on-demand or even free conference rooms.
 In contrast, Network Promoters segregate the industry by promoting a particular site of locations that share common characteristics (e.g. professional, private rooms, staffed, in high-quality business buildings, etc.).

-The marketplace that has achieved the most meaningful scale to-date, and the only one Pacific Workplaces lists with today, is Liquidspace.
-The discount/commission they retain varies according to whether a user is new or is a repeat customer.
-In our experience the weighted average discount/commission of the marketplace turns out to be in the 30-35% range, which is acceptable given the additional marketing reach they provide us and how effective the platform has been.
+The marketplace that has achieved the most meaningful scale to-date is Liquidspace.
+Upflex has been gaining market share as of late but a recent investment by WeWork in the firm is raising new concerns.
+The discount/commission they retain varies.
+In our experience the weighted average discount/commission of the marketplace turns out to be in the 30-35% range, which is acceptable given the additional marketing reach they provide.